vmware-archive/vmware-vcenter/docs/vc_vm_ovf_readme.md

     ensure: (Required) This parameter is required to call the Create or Destroy method.
     Possible values: present/absent
-    If the value of ensure parameter is set to present, the Create method is called by the module.
+    If the value of the ensure parameter is set to present, the module calls the Create method.
-    If the value of ensure parameter is set to absent, the Destroy method is called by the module.
+    If the value of the ensure parameter is set to absent, the module calls the Destroy method.

     datacenter: (Required) This parameter defines the name of the dataCenter.